zomux/nmtlab/README.md

 nmtlab - A PyTorch-based research framework for Neural Machine Translation

-This is a simple and flexible framework to allow you to tweak EVERY part of NMT models.
+This is a framework to allow you to tweak EVERY part of NMT models.
+It is designed to be simple and clear, yet flexible.

-# Usage
+# Installation

 # Tutorial in Python

-Raphael Shu, 2018.6
+Raphael Shu, 2018.7